w314/notes/javaNotes/javaTopics.md

 http://api.example.com/device-management/managed-devices/{device-id}
 http://api.example.com/user-management/users
 http://api.example.com/user-management/users/{id}

+resource archetypes categories:

+- document
+- collection
+- store
+- controller
-For more clarity, let’s divide the resource archetypes into four categories (document, collection, store, and controller).
-Then it would be best if you always targeted to put a resource into one archetype and then use its naming convention consistently.
+  Put a resource into one archetype and then use its naming convention consistently.

 For uniformity’s sake, resist the temptation to design resources that are hybrids of more than one archetype.